Crusher95574/urlShortening/README.md

-This is an urlShortening app
+This is an urlShortening application